-22. Construction Traffic and Environmental Management Plan:
+17. Construction Traffic and Environmental Management Plan:

-Prior to the commencement of development (excluding Preliminary Works) within the relevant Phase, Sub Phase or Development Plot, a Construction Traffic and Environmental Management Plan (CTEMP) shall be submitted to and approved in writing by the local planning authority.
+Prior to the commencement of development (excluding Preliminary Works) within each phase of development or Development Plot (with “Development Plot” relating to the primary school land, neighbourhood centre, care home, community centre or sports provision), a Construction Traffic and Environmental Management Plan (CTEMP) shall be submitted to and approved in writing by the local planning authority.

 The CTEMP shall include details of the following: